HaziqArif/unity-dock-relocator/README.md

 The CLI uses `system()` function which some people consider it dangeous.
 Hence, do not use this application and instead copy the command line within that function.

 Credits to those who discover the original command.
-This application only shortens the typing process, and this approach also possible through shell script, but I lack the proper scripting skill.
+This application only shortens the typing process, and this approach is also possible through shell script, but I am not familiar with shell scripting.